farmalloc/exp_collective_farmalloc/README.md

 ##### Correspondence between Examples in Section 4 and the Source Code

-In Section 4 in the paper, we picked `local+dfs` B-tree as an example to demonstrate how to use our collective allocator using Figure 7, 8, and 13.
+In Section 4 in the paper, we picked `local+dfs` B-tree as an example to demonstrate how to use our collective allocator using Figures 7, 8, and 13.
 Figure 15 also demonstrates it using `local+vEB` B-tree as an example.
 The functions in the figures correspond to the functions in `include/far_memory_container/blocked/b_tree.ipp`.